yoandyshyno/git-task/README.md

 Click the title, pending, estimation hours or tag labels to edit them directly in the task item.
 Click the *E* link in a task item to display a task editor.

+### Adding and removing task fields

+To add a new field to a task, open the task editor (*E* link in the task item), and click the *Add field* link.
+Check the *To all tasks* box if you want to add the field to all existing tasks.
+Enter the field name and its default value when asked.

+To remove an existing field, click the *X* link next to the field name in the task editor form, and confirm your action when asked.
+Notice that this action also asks to confirm the deletion of the field in all tasks but not just the one in edition.

 ### Deleting tasks